Hermetic Programming: Parameterizing Access to State

 f(x)

-If f is indeed hermetic, the only state it can access is the list referenced by x: it cannot consult a global, log to a singleton, or touch the clock.
-To understand f(x), the only state I need to think about is x.
-I can forget about any other possible side effects.
+If f is hermetic, the only state it can access is the list referenced by x.
+It cannot consult a global, log to a singleton, or touch the clock.
+To understand f(x), the only state I need to think about is the content of that list.

 Composability